HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 Auray’s housing stock is about half made up of apartments, but they however don’t have a particular style.
 Few longères are to be found but are really scarce and very sought-after.
 Please see below for a description of the main types of houses.

-• Half-timbering houses: the most ancient go back to the 15th century.
+• Half-timbered houses: the most ancient go back to the 15th century.
 With wood façades and frame, the whole is quite prestigious.
 All the more so as they often have nice corbelling and St André’s cross.
 They are to be found on the port and bring a charming medieval atmosphere.

 • Traditional houses: Brittany is renowned for its beautiful properties and Auray is not an exception.
 Some boast original styles perfectly in harmony with the surroundings.
 They usually have a wooden floor and an attic which can be converted.
 Besides, they often come with a fenced graden.

 • Contemporary houses: they are spacious properties with luminous living spaces.
 The kitchen is generally open on the lounge and a terrace completes the house.
 On top of that, they come with rather big plots of land.
-Located in residential districts, they offer a peaceful life.
+Located in residential districts, they offer a peaceful lifestyle.

 Click here for more info about the Architecture in Brittany.